The Teros Linux Cluster

 Teros is a high performance-computational cluster in Wright State University.
 It is established through a research grant from the US Army's DURIP program 2012; the PI is Prof.Elliott Brown.
 The cluster has 11 compute nodes, 1 head node, 12 TB of storage space, 299-core of CPU and 1,152 GB of RAM.
 Its network name is teros.cs.wright.edu, which can be accessed remotely with open-source SSH programs such as PuTTY or X-Window such as Xming.

-Teros is housed in Russ Hall of the WSU campus and is managed by Prof. Brown's THz Sensor Laboratory.
+Teros is housed in Russ Hall of the WSU campus and is managed by Dr. Brown's THz Sensor Laboratory.
 Teros provides computational power and modeling capability forthe research activitiessuch as THz ultrafast physics, spectroscopy and high frequency/photonic device developments.